marRozh/LowCal/README.md

 (https://github.com/marRozh)

 ## About the project

-Create your account to which you can search and add already existing recipes, add your recipes and create a daily meal plan.
+CS50 Final Project in Web Development path.
+Using python and flask, website that works as a Low Calorie recipe hub, where a user can register to get own access and search and add recipes to their profile.

 #### Project architecture
 ```